Summer is finally here, time to keep your dog cool.

 Never, ever leave your dog in a parked car ∼ "Not long", is too long, even in the shade.
 Cooling themselves down is probably the number one thing dogs aren't very good at and car + dog + heat is a recipe for disaster.
 Don't risk it.

 Other tips include using sunscreen for short haired dogs or those that have lost fur due to allergies or operations.
 If you are going to use sunscreen and you can't find a dog specific one, ask your vet's advice and avoid ones which contain Zinc Oxide as this can be poisonous to dogs if they lick it off.
 There's no need to slather it all over your dog, just protect the areas with less hair.
 And if you've got a long-haired dog, consider leaving it long instead of giving them a short, summer trim.
-The long hair actually help your dog regulate their body temperature.
+The long hair can actually help your dog regulate their body temperature.